mithyer/MixedObject/README.md

 - `MOOption.ArrayOrDic`: Accepts both Array and Dictionary
 - `MOOption.Single`: Accepts primitive types (Bool, Int, Double, String)
 - `MOOption.Date`: Accepts values that can be converted to Date
+- Or accept your own options by implementing MixedObjTypeOption

+### Default Value Setting
+- `MODefault.Null`: default set to null for all
+- `MODefault.Empty`: default set to empty for Dictionary, Array, String
+- `MODefault.Zero`: default set to 0 for Int, Bool
+- `MODefault.True`/`MODefault.False`: default set to true/false for Bool
+- Or set your own default value by implementing MixedObjValueDefault

 ### Date Handling